someniatko/DoctrineRestDriver/README.md

      * Sends the following request to the API by default:
      * GET http://www.yourSite.com/api/products/1 HTTP/1.1
      *
-     * Let's assume the API responded with:
+     * which might respond with:
      * HTTP/1.1 200 OK
      * {"id": 1, "name": "Circle"}
      *